 Gaining popularity doesn’t necessarily mean just for popularity itself.
 It means that politicians are gaining popularity for the sake of getting people on their side and getting people to actually favour them in terms of running a whole country.
 Politicians have to consider the fact that these are people who are quite young so it is harder to gain their trust.

 A few politicians already have social media accounts and most of them post quite frequently on them, either about campaigns or about their personal life like spending time with their family.
 This also leads to them, sort of, getting closer to the people of their country, and in return, gaining trust as well.
 Other than that, this is also helpful when politicians are trying to keep up with trends or to at least be in the circle of current trends so they know what people like and do not like.
 For instance, general news or important news that can be easily accessed on the net rather than reading it in the newspaper because they do not even have to spend on newspapers when everything is so easily accessible on social media platforms like Twitter.
 All they would need is simply a smooth internet connection like with Time internet in Malaysia to access these.

-Hence, you see how helpful and versatile social media platforms are in terms of helping politicians gain popularity, the trust of their people, and, thus, votes.
-Our society also benefits from having politicians on social media so that they can see how these people are and this gives them a clearer picture of who is running our country and how they are running it.
-It sheds light on the younger generation as well as how democracy works and why it is important in our country.
+Hence, you see how helpful and versatile social media platforms are in terms of helping politicians gain popularity, the trust of their people and, thus, votes.
+Our society also benefits from having politicians on social media so that they can see how these people are and this gives them a clearer picture on who is running our country and how they are running it.
+It sheds light onto the younger generation as well on how democracy works and why it is important in our country.